Mount St. Helens: Protection and later history

 In 1982, President Ronald Reagan and the U.S. Congress established the Mount St. Helens National Volcanic Monument, a 110000 acre area around the mountain and within the Gifford Pinchot National Forest.

 Following the 1980 eruption, the area was left to gradually return to its natural state.
 In 1987, the U.S. Forest Service reopened the mountain to climbing.
 It remained open until 2004 when renewed activity caused the closure of the area around the mountain (see Geological history section above for more details).
 The Monitor Ridge trail, which previously let up to 100 permitted hikers per day climb to the summit, ceased operation.
 On July 21, 2006, the mountain was again opened to climbers.
 In February 2010, a climber died after falling from the rim into the crater.

 Due to the eruption, the state recognizes the month of May as "Volcano Awareness Month" and events are held at Mt.
 St. Helens, or within the region, to discuss the eruption, safety concerns, and to commemorate lives lost during the natural disaster.

-On May 14, 2023, a mudslide and debris flow given the moniker, South Coldwater Slide by the U.S. Forest Service, destroyed the 85 ft Spirit Lake Outlet Bridge on Washington State Route 504 and cut off access to the Johnston Ridge Observatory.
+On May 14, 2023, a mudslide and debris flow, termed the South Coldwater Slide by the U.S. Forest Service, destroyed the 85 ft Spirit Lake Outlet Bridge on Washington State Route 504 and cut off access to the Johnston Ridge Observatory.
 Closures and access to Coldwater Lake and hiking trails would vary in the month after the slide.